 By entering a cylindrical space that suggests being deep in an urban canyon, the visitor gets immersed into the passing of time through four phases of the 24-hour day – morning, midday, evening and night.

-A sensorial experience, involving a dynamic choreography of light and dark, color, words and images, is generated by a novel light-shaping technology that precisely controls the patterns formed by light.
+A sensorial experience, involving a dynamic choreography of light and dark, color, contrasts and images, is generated by a novel light-shaping technology that precisely controls the patterns formed by light.

-Complemented by sound, the visual experience alludes to the multiple dimensions of circadian rhythmicity for human citizens when it comes to their exposure to light.
+Complemented by sound, the visual experience alludes to the multiple dimensions of circadian rhythmicity and to the choices we make when it comes to our light hygiene in cities.

 CIRCA DIEM raises awareness to the criticality of light-induced human well-being, which effectively applies to any dense metropolis in the world.